-If you are seeing low household water pressure only on a single faucet, that faucet or water line may be clogged.
-If you can, remove the end of the faucet and turn the water on.
+If you are seeing a reduction of water flow only on a single faucet, that faucet or water line may be clogged.
+If you can, remove the aerator at the end of the faucet and turn the water on.
 These may flush out the clog.
-Also, check the screen/aerator in the end of the faucet (if so equipped), they may need to be cleaned or replaced.
+Also, check the screen/aerator itself (if so equipped), it may need to be cleaned or replaced.
 If this doesn’t work, check for a water shutoff value nearby (under a sink) to make sure it is turned all the way on.

 Water Heater Valve

 If you are seeing low water pressure only from the hot water in your house, the water valve supplying the water heater might not be on all the way.
 Try adjusting it.